hamidlaga/SphericalParameterization/readme.md

 ```

 ## How to use the code:
 Start with the script runAllScript.m.
-The scripts loops through the 3D models in the folder "sample_data" and generates their spherical parameterizations.
+The script loops through the 3D models in the folder "sample_data" and generates their spherical parameterizations.
 Note that the four sample 3D models in the folder "sample_data" are from the [SHREC2017 Watertight Models](http://watertight.ge.imati.cnr.it/), which contains around 400 models in total.
 Thus, if you use them, make sure you acknowlegde and give credit to [SHREC2017 Watertight Models](http://watertight.ge.imati.cnr.it/).

 ## Licence and Copyright
 Copyright Hamid Laga Date: 2022/03/20.